Distance-Restricted Firefighting on Finite Graphs: Introduction

 One of the key items of interest in firefighting is the \textit{Maximum Vertices Saved} ({\sc MVS}($G$,$F$;$b$)) function.
 Given a graph $G$, a set $F$ of initially burning vertices, and a number $b$ of firefighters, {\sc MVS}($G$,$F$;$b$) is equal to the maximum number of vertices the firefighters can save.
 The related decision problem asking if {\sc MVS}($G$,$F$;$b$) is at least some constant $k$ is referred to as {\sc $b$-Firefighter}.
 Another decision problem is {\sc ($S$,$b$)-Fire} where given a graph, a set of initially burning vertices and a set of vertices $S$ we ask if all the vertices in $S$ can be saved using only $b$ firefighters.
 Both {\sc $b$-Firefighter} and {\sc ($S$,$b$)-Fire} are known to be NP-complete even when restricted to certain classes of trees.
-These are both consequences of the main result from~\cite{bazgan2013firefighter} (which builds on a result from~\cite{finbow2007npcomplete}) where it is shown that the {\sc Max ($S$,$b$)-Fire} problem is NP-complete.
+These are both consequences of the main result from~\cite{bazgan2013firefighter} (which builds on a result from~\cite{finbow2007npcomplete}) where it is shown that the {\sc Max ($S$,$b$)-Fire} problem is NP-hard.
+Note that the value of $b$ is fixed as part of the problem specification, and is not itself an input parameter.

 \begin{problem} \problemtitle{{\sc Max ($S$,$b$)-Fire}} \probleminput{A graph $G$, a set of vertices $S \subseteq V(G)$, and a vertex $u \in V(G)$} \problemquestion{What is the maximum number of vertices in $S$ which can be saved using $b$ firefighters if a fire breaks out at $u$?} \end{problem}